beyondthesketch/ScriptuccinoJS/README.md

 ## API

-#### Modules
+### Modules

 ScriptuccinoJS is organised into the following modules, each containing a number of utilities.
-If using Scriptuccino as ES2015/ES modules you can import them from any of the files they are documented as exported from below.
+If using ScriptuccinoJS as ES2015/ES modules you can import them from any of the files they are documented as being exported from below.
 If using the ES5 library, you can access them from the `SCRIPTUCCINO` global/namespace object as described.

-##### events
+#### events

 Utilities and functions for performing operations related to events, such as page load.